jenniferlynparsons/jenniferlynparsons/work with me.md

 I am uncomfortable in situations where I don't "know the lay of the land" or what's expected of me.
 I'm a planner.

-## Career Goals & Future Interests
-_What long term career goals do you have for yourself?
-What interests do you hope or plan for your future self to obsess over._

-TODO

 ## Areas for Development
 **Soft skills**
 - Building confidence in my technical abilities